michaelyatco/choredoor/ChoreDoorMaster.md

 Refresh the page and open all three doors and look what happens to your 'Good luck' string in the `startButton`!
 Your winning condition has been reached.
 The only problem is that the current logic will always have you "win" as long as all the doors are open - regardless of when you find the ChoreBot!

-Assessment: Let's Make This __ACT__ Like a Game! - Part III (Building a Loser)
+Assessment: Let's Make This ACT Like a Game! - Part III (Building a Loser)

 Your game is randomly hiding the ChoreBot behind one of the doors but the current logic doesn't care whether you find the ChoreBot in the first door you open or the last.
 Now you're going to work towards incorporating __game over__ logic - for losing!

 Task: You need to check if a door has the game-ending ChoreBot.

 Create a new function called `isBot()` that takes `door` as its argument.
 Just like the `isClicked()` function, `isBot()` will return a __boolean__ value.
-Within this new function, write an `if-else` statement to check if the `door.src` value is equivalent to the `botDoorPath`.
+Within this new function, write an `if/else` statement to check if the `door.src` value is equivalent to the `botDoorPath`.
 If they share the same value, that means that particular door has the ChoreBot and should return `true`.
 Otherwise, the `isBot()` function should return `false`.

 Hint:
 ```js